cakephp/docs/en/installation/advanced-installation.rst

 #.
 Use Microsoft's Web Platform Installer to install the URL
    Rewrite Module 2.0.
 #.
-Create a new file in your CakePHP folder, called web.config
+Create a new file in your CakePHP folder, called web.config.
 #.
 Using Notepad or another XML-safe editor, copy the following
    code into your new web.config file...